All Episodes

 And then, you know, you had a group of people that favored her.

-Even the person interviewing her thinks that she should win a hundred million to zero, and said so, and still got the interview and was writing her exoneration in May of 2016 before the interview of her and 17 other key witnesses, and actually allowed in the interview Hillary to bring two other people in.
+Even the person interviewing her thinks that she should win $100 million to zero and said so, and still got to interview her and was writing her exoneration in May of 2016 before the interview of her and 17 other key witnesses and actually allowed in the interview Hillary to bring two other people in.

 You think that would be afforded to General Flynn, who both McCabe and Comey bragged about setting up the deputy FBI director.